Contrary to popular belief in parts of the western world, skirted garments are not exclusively reserved for women.

 - Simon Seville from The Chipmunk Adventure, whose shirt a Cracked columnist calls "dress-like"; others agree, though Alvin apparently doesn't.
 "Looking into Alvin's eyes is like looking into a vat of powerful acid, perhaps sulfuric."
 Even after the 2007 reboot they still don't wear pants.

-- Pillow fighting uniform at Plumfield Estate School from Warner Bros.'
-1998 film of Little Men.
+- Intramural pillow fighting uniform at Plumfield Estate School from Louisa May Alcott's 1871 novel Little Men.
 (A real pillow fighting league doesn't use that uniform, however.)

 Terminology used on this page is as follows.
 (Report errors on the talk page.)

 - a shirt between hip length and just below the knees; more likely to be worn with visible trousers